 Rhodes is recognized for its rich vegetation and natural beauty, which is very rare on a Greek island!
-The canyon of Pelekanos River hosts a unique valley that is named after the Panaxia Quatripunctaria Butterfly.
-The 1 km route is beautifully organized with wooden bridges over pools and falls of water, paved footpaths, and little benches to enjoy the scenery.
+The canyon of Pelekanos River hosts a unique Valley that is named after the Panaxia Quatripunctaria Butterfly.
+The 1 km route that composes the Butterfly Valley is beautifully organized with wooden bridges over pools and falls of water, paved footpaths, and little benches to enjoy the scenery.

 Kalimorphos Panaxia Quatripunctaria is a colored species of moth, that looks very much like a butterfly.
 It is 18 to 23 millimeters long, and the span of its wings reached 55 to 60 mm.
 When resting, the moth lows the head and has the shape of an equilateral triangle.
-Only when it opens its wings, one can see the bright orange color with dark spots.
-They gather in the valley in great numbers during the hot summer months (June to September).
+Only when it opens its wings, one can see the bright orange color with dark spots from where it’s another name the “tiger moth.”
+They gather in the valley in high numbers during the hottest summer months (June to September).

 The butterflies live entirely from body fat during the summer.
-They sleep during the day and lose vast amounts of energy when alarmed and forced to flee from danger.
-It is therefore crucial for the survival of the species that visitors don’t disturb the butterflies if they are to make it through to autumn and lay their eggs once again starting off the cycle.
+They sleep during the day and lose a vast amount of energy when alarmed and forced to flee from danger.
+It is, therefore, crucial for the survival of the species that visitors don’t disturb the butterflies if they are to make it through to autumn and lay their eggs once again starting off the cycle.

 Open Every Day